slackapi/bolt-js/docs/_future/custom_functions.md

 Note that we import `DefineFunction`, which is used for defining our function, and also `SlackFunction`, which we'll use to implement our function in the next section.

 Just like [Workflows](/bolt-js/future/workflows), Custom functions have a unique `callback_id` and also require a `title`.
-A third required field is `source_file`, which points to where the function is implemented.
 Additionally, you can set inputs and outputs just like you can with Workflows.

 Here's all the fields you can use when defining a Custom function: